 If that doesn’t inspire you to start a blog in 2017, I don’t know what will!

 For those of you interested in affiliate marketing and direct advertising on blogs, we cover it in-depth in our free eBook which you’ll get when you start a blog using our guide.
 We also cover all of the basics of starting your blog, designing the website and even adding photos and pictures so that you can publish your first post.
+Not sure what to call your website?
+See this list of the best blog name ideas.

 If you want to earn more money in 2017, then you should consider starting a travel blog.
 It was the best decision we ever made in our lives and we hope that this post will help to show you that anyone can do it and that it’s a real job!